snarfed/granary/README.md

 It's part of a suite of projects that implement the [OStatus](http://ostatus.org/) federation protocols for the major social networks.
 The other projects include [portablecontacts-](https://github.com/snarfed/portablecontacts-unofficial), [salmon-](https://github.com/snarfed/salmon-unofficial), [webfinger-](https://github.com/snarfed/webfinger-unofficial), and [ostatus-unofficial](https://github.com/snarfed/ostatus-unofficial).

+Google+ isn't included because the [Google+ API](https://developers.google.com/+/api/) already outputs ActivityStreams directly with only minor tweaks and extensions.

 There are many related projects. [sockethub](https://github.com/sockethub/sockethub) is a similar "polyglot" approach, but more focused on writing than reading.
 [Cliqset's FeedProxy](http://www.readwriteweb.com/archives/cliqset_activity_streams_api.php) used to do this kind of format translation, but unfortunately it and Cliqset died.
 Facebook [used to](https://developers.facebook.com/blog/post/225/) [officially](https://developers.facebook.com/blog/post/2009/08/05/streamlining-the-open-stream-apis/) [support](https://groups.google.com/forum/#!topic/activity-streams/-b0LmeUExXY) ActivityStreams, but that's also dead.
-On the bright side, the [Google+ API](https://developers.google.com/+/api/) currently outputs ActivityStreams directly, with only minor tweaks and extensions.

 License: This project is placed in the public domain.